Emilia-Capital/aaa-option-optimizer/readme.txt

 == Changelog ==

+= 1.2 =

+Enhancements:

+* Overhaul of the UX, implementing proper tabs, better buttons and more.
+* Added a new "All options" tab, which loads all the options from the database and allows you to manage them.
+* Much improved recognition of core WordPress options and plugins under "Source".
+* Allow filtering of all tables by Source so you can more easily find the options you're looking for.

 = 1.1.1 =

 Implement the missing functionality to create an option with value `false` when it's being loaded but doesn't exist.